Unfortunate to concede on both occasions and was very assured between the posts otherwise.

 Was his typically uncompromising self at the back, putting in a number of successful tackles, and marshalling the opposition forwards well.

 Offered his side little in the way of enterprise or directness out wide, and as a result, Juve's penetration and general attacking threat suffered.

 Largely impeccable at the back, reading the game well and making the defensive plays that his side needed when Chievo broke forward.

 Showed good pace to chase down the likes of Paloschi on the counter, and did little wrong on the night.

 Found it hard to prise open the opposition in the face of a determined rearguard effort from Chievo.
 Lost the ball once or twice under pressure in the second half as he began to tire.

 Drifted out wide to great effect to put a few choice deliveries into the box, with two such balls setting up the events of both of his side's goals.
 A menace in the middle as well, breaking up play and driving Juve forward.

 Had a solid defensive game throughout, but really started to contribute in an attacking sense in the second half, threatening regularly from the top of the box.

 For a man of his stature and reputation, he was rather disappointing in the air, failing to get a good connection on the multiple headed chances that fell his way.
 Still finding his feet in Italian football.

-More dynamic and hungry than his strike partner Fernando Llorente, but most of his endeavors led him down dead ends, as the defense was able to thwart him.
+More dynamic and hungry than his strike partner Fernando Llorente, but most of his endeavours led him down dead ends, as the defence was able to thwart him.
 However, his tenacity was rewarded with a goal on the rebound to bring Juve level at the start of the second half.